-- It is recommended these images be re-sized to at least 2" x 2" size using the nearest neighbor algorithm (to maintain sharp edges) before use with SAFR. - While a single badge of displayed format can express only 587 IDs, multiple badges can be combined to increase the number of expressible IDs into the billions.
-Note: 6 badges combined can express over 827 billion identifiers. - Frame buffer size: Sets the size of the frame buffer.
+- It is recommended these images be re-sized to at least 2" x 2" size using the nearest neighbor algorithm (to maintain sharp edges) before use with SAFR. - Although a single badge of displayed format can express only 587 different IDs, multiple badges can be combined to increase the number of expressible IDs into the billions.
+For example, using 6 badges providesover 827 billion expressible IDs.

+• Frame buffer size: Sets the size of the frame buffer.

-Enable Object Detector
+54.3 Enable Object Detector